thexmanxyz/Google-Plus-Feed-Slider-Gantry/README.md

 **Important:** *Please be aware that the API Key can always be seen by everyone so you have to restrict the access to both your domain and products (Google+ only).
 Please create an explicit key for this use case and restrict it appropriately*

 ## Supported Parameters and Particle Options
-* Container Attributes
+* Container attributes
-* Custom CSS Classes for Container
+* Custom CSS classes for container
-* Target Profile
+* Target profile
-* Number of Posts fetched
+* Number of posts fetched
 * Slider
-  * Auto Slide
+  * Auto slide
-  * Slider Scroll Delay
+  * Slider scroll delay
-  * Slider Scroll Mode
+  * Slider scroll mode
-  * Slider Effects (about 25)
+  * Slider effects (about 25)
-* Post Configuration
+* Post configuration
-  * Display Name
+  * Display name
-  * Plus One Counter
+  * +1 counter
-  * Slide Number
+  * Slide number
 * Image configuration
-  * Image Size
+  * Image size
-  * Image Design (Square, Rounded)
+  * Image design (square, rounded)
-  * Image Alt Text
+  * Image alt text
-* Date Configuration (Format, Mode, Delimiters)
+* Date configuration (format, mode, delimiters)
-* Button Configuration
+* Button configuration
-  * Different Designs
+  * Different designs
-  * Arrangement Modes
+  * Arrangement modes
-* Link to Original Post
+* Link to original post
-* Link Title
+* Link title
-  * Link back to Original Post
+  * Link back to original post
   * Target Configuration
-* Filtering of Posts with empty Titles
+* Filtering of posts with empty titles
-* Loading Text while fetching Data
+* Loading text while fetching data
-* JS Priority and Placement (head or footer)
+* JS priority and placement (head or footer)
-* JS Loading
+* JS loading
   * Remote, Local and Default
-* JS Execution
+* JS execution
   * Asynchronous
   * Deferred